balena-io/docs/pages/learn/getting-started/raspberrypi4-unipi-neuron.md

 In this guide, we will help you get started with balenaCloud by:

 * Setting up your **UniPi Neuron (Raspberry Pi 4)** device and bringing it online on the balenaCloud dashboard.
-* Deploying a hello-world project on the device.
+* Deploying a _hello world_ project on the device in your language of choice.
 * Developing the sample project: making changes and testing them on the device in real-time.

 Once you've completed this getting started guide to balena, you'll be equipped with the fundamentals needed to continue developing your application using balenaCloud and be on the path to deploying fleets of devices to production.
 If you are looking for definitions of certain terms, refer to the [glossary](../../learn/more/glossary.md).